cnlien/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites are designed for specific sizes.
+Responsive websites are designed to respond the screen size and display items accordingly.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design starts with designing the mobile UI first and then using min-width media queries to style the site.
+Desktop first is just the opposite using max-width media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This sets the page on a 10 based unit system.
+1rem will be equivalent to 10px without requiring the developer to initiate a static font-size.
+If later the developer wants to go back and change the base font size all they have to do is change the font-size setting in the html tag.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is simply writing your styles using a preprocessing language (Less) and compiling that language in to a style sheet using a preprocessor that is installed via the terminal.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the amount of control I can have over the content as well as using variables and mix-ins to create styles that can be changed in one place rather than hard coding the styles in to a style sheet that would otherwise have to be changed in multiple places.

+The things I have most trouble with using Less is that I'm probably writing more code than I need to.
+I need to condense my code and write less.
+A better understanding of working with variables and mixins will likely help me write cleaner more robust code without a lot of the fluff I seem to add.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.